What is Gestalt Therapy?

 About Claire Asherson Bartram

-I am an experienced psychotherapist, counsellor, supervisor and group leader.
+I am an experienced psychotherapist, counsellor, supervisor and group facilitator.
 I qualified as a Gestalt therapist in 1991 and draw from other modalities.
 My approach is relational, humanistic and integrative.
-Among the traditions that inform my work are Gestalt, Person Centred, Existential, Psychodynamic and Attatchment based perspectives.
-Thus I see that experiences from childhood infl… Read more
+Among the traditions that inform my work are Gestalt, Person Centred, Existential, Psychodynamic and Attatchment based perspectives which I draw on according to the individual situa… Read more

 Located in Highgate.

 Can also offer telephone / online appointments.

 To book an appointment, please get in contact: